des4maisons/til/til.md

 # command line

+* `xargs -J % <command containing %>` will replace the first occurence of `%` with the argument coming from stdin, instead of appending the argument to the end of the command.
+This is useful when the argument of the command you are running doesn't go at the end.
 * You can get `curl` to make requests following a set alphanumeric sequence by adding something like `[1-5]` in the URL. eg `curl localhost/[1-5]`.
 Also works with set expansion: `curl localhost/{foo,bar,baz}`.
 See the URL